 Introduction to a variety of advanced statistical methods used in psychology.

 A practical introduction to a broad range of sophisticated statistical concepts and techniques used in psychological research.
-The emphases are on identifying research scenarios in which each concept or technique should be considered and on using SPSS to extract insights from a given data set.
+The emphases are on identifying research scenarios in which each concept or technique should be considered and on using appropriate statistical software to extract insights from a given data set.

 |Paper title||Advanced Quantitative Methods|